-SDG 17: Partnerships for the Sustainable Development Goals
+SDG 17: Partnerships for the sustainable development goals

 We believe that joining forces with like-minded organisations will deliver long term benefits for people and the environment.
 In 2022 Australian Mutual Bank was certified as a B Corporation, attesting that it is meeting the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose in order to create a more sustainable and inclusive economy.
-Australian Mutual Bank's accreditation by the Global Alliance for Banking on Values (GABV) represents another significant achievement in 2022.
-GABV is a global network of banks and cooperatives dedicated to driving positive change in the banking industry.